Marking Milestones at Chestnut Mountain

 “These efforts also help with scaling up other conservation projects across the Cumberland Plateau, which strengthens the landscape’s overall health and resilience in the face of a changing climate,” adds Wyss.

 Once TNC has a better idea of the Reserve’s plant and animal species, and associated needs, it will plan for public uses that are compatible with the property’s natural values.
 In the near term, this includes hosting a community open house and working with partners to establish connector trails between the Reserve and the other protected lands in the area.

-“We’re honored that Bridgestone entrusted The Nature Conservancy to manage this important forest,” he adds.
-“They’re setting an example for how corporations can protect the planet in collaboration with the conservation community.”
+“We applaud Bridgestone Americas, Inc. for its commitment to the environment and are honored that they entrusted The Nature Conservancy to manage this important forest,” says TNC’s Tennessee state director, Terry Cook.
+“They’re setting an example for how corporations can attain success while protecting the planet in collaboration with the conservation community.”